angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 time**

-`<cdk-virtual-scroll-viewport>` displays large lists of elements performantly by only rendering the items that appear on-screen.
+`<cdk-virtual-scroll-viewport>` displays large lists of elements performantly by only rendering the items that fit on-screen.
 This components works with `*cdkVirtualFor`, a virtualized replacement for `*ngFor`.

 <!-- TODO(mmalerba): Add embedded examples once this is available in @angular/cdk -->